cvirgo/TobaccoVs.HeartDisease/index.md

 # STAT 380 Final Report
 ### By: Andrew Casey and Ciara Virgo

-We analysed the amount of people in the states of Pennsylvania, Texas, and Washington who use Tobacco or have died from Heart Disease.
+We analysed the amount of people in the states of Pennsylvania, Texas, and Washington who use Tobacco or have died from Heart Disease between 2005 and 2010.

 ### Markdown